-The only code modification that is being requested by the applicant is a revised perimeter setback.
+As indicated in the table above, the only code modification that is being requested by the applicant is a revised perimeter setback.
 Code Section 86-130(p) indicates that "no structure shall be located closer to any perimeter property line than two times the height of such structure."
+Based on the maximum proposed building height of 35 feet, the minimum required perimeter setback would be 70 feet.
 The applicant is requesting that this requirement be modified and set as a hard standard of 25 feet along the north, east, and west property boundaries for garage structures and 54 feet for residential buildings along the west boundary only.
 Sheet C2 of the binding master plan depicts one garage along the east and west property perimeter and two along the northern perimeter.
 The minimum eastern setback of 54 feet for residential buildings occurs at Building 1.
-With the exception of Buildings 1 and 2, all other residential buildings exceed 70 feet which would be the minimum setback for the tallest possible structure.
+With the exception of Buildings 1 and 2, all other residential buildings meet the minimum 70 foot standard.